woossi0/suite/docs/usermanual/source/qgis/webappbuilder/usage/index.rst

      - Do not allow the map to be panned outside of the extent.
    * - Show popups on hover
      - When selected, a feature's popup will be shown when the mouse rolls over the feature.
 Otherwise the feature will need to be clicked for the popup to display.
-   * - Style for highlighted features
-     - Allows customizing the way that features will look when highlighted.
-Clicking :guilabel:`Edit` will bring up a box with a CSS style, which can be customized.
    * - Use layer scale dependent visibility
      - If defined in the QGIS rendering properties, layers will only be visible in the map when they are within the defined scale range.
    * - Use view CRS for WFS connections.